vmchale/illiterate/README.md

 A language-agnostic preprocessor for literate programming.
 Supports Bird-style and TeX-style literate programming.

+The secondary goal of this project is to advance the state-of-the art for ATS programming.

 ## Installation

 You can install `atspkg` and `lit` with the following: